 This program meets the requirements of the Massachusetts Board of Registration in Nursing at 244 CMR 5.00 for 5 contact hours.

 Visit the Resources webpage for additional program materials and web links.

-View the Frequently Asked Questions webpage for important information about viewing the program modules.
+View the Frequently Asked Questions webpage for important information about the requirements for receiving a Certificate of Completion and viewing the program modules.